 Rape is a crime of violence, control, degradation and intimidation.
-It is not about sex, but power.
 Most rapes are carefully planned.

-Myth: Men of certain races and backgrounds are more likely to commit sexual violence.
+Myth: Men of certain races and backgrounds are more likely to commit sexual violence or child sexual abuse.

-People who commit sexual violence come from every economic, ethnic, racial, age and social group.
+People who commit sexual violence come from every economic, ethnic, age and social group.